A construction of derived equivalent pairs of symmetric algebras: Introduction

 Throughout this article, we assume that $k$ is a field, and we consider primarily finite-dimensional algebras over $k$.
 We typically work with right modules, unless noted otherwise.
 In this case morphisms are written on the left and composed from right to left.
 We also follow this convention for composition of morphisms in abstract categories, as well as for paths in quivers.
 In particular, (covariant) representations of a quiver are identified with left modules over the path algebra.
+We shall write $D$ for the duality $\Hom_k(-,k)$ on the category of finite-dimensional modules over a $k$-algebra.
+For a category $\C$ and objects $X,Y \in \C$, we will write $\C(X,Y)$ for the set of morphisms from $X$ to $Y$.
+All categories and functors we consider will be assumed to be $k$-linear over a field $k$, and subcategories will be assumed to be full and strict (i.e., closed uner isomorphisms).
 Concerning complexes, we work with cochain complexes, i.e., the differential has degree $1$.
 When we write out complexes, we will occasionally indicate the degree-$0$ term by underlining, and we frequently omit all terms which are zero.
 We denote the morphism sets of a $k$-category $\A$ by $\A(X,Y)$ for objects $X,Y$ in $\A$.
 We also write $K(\A)$ for the homotopy category of complexes in $\A$.
 When $\A$ is abelian, we write $D(\A)$ for the derived category of $\A$.
 If $A$ is a $k$-algebra we often substitute $K(A)$ for $K(\proj A)$ and $D(A)$ for $D(\rmod A)$.